Skip to Main Content

 • Others?

-Consider children in K-12 who might be taking lessons in school; along with their families (who might prefer they practice their instruments outside the home!); people with time to learn an instrument:
+Consider children in K-12 who might be interested in taking art lessons or writing poetry; along with their families (who might be looking for extracurricular activities for their children); community members with time to engage in the arts.

 • College students - who might be recruited to teach lessons